RoySegall/gizra.com/app/_posts/2016-10-19-restful-access-token.md

 <!-- more -->

-Important: in order to use access token authentication you’ll need to enable the module [RESTful token authentication](https://github.com/RESTful-Drupal/restful/tree/7.x-2.x/modules/restful_token_auth)
+Important: in order to use access token authentication, you’ll need to enable the module [RESTful token authentication](https://github.com/RESTful-Drupal/restful/tree/7.x-2.x/modules/restful_token_auth)
 (which is a submodule of [RESTful](https://github.com/RESTful-Drupal/restful)).

 ## Generating the access token

-Below is how to generate an access token using Angular JS.
+Below is how an access token is generated using Angular JS.
 If the authentication process passes, the end point will return an object with 3
 values: